guillermooo/sublime-undocs/source/extensibility/snippets.rst

     Address: ${3:Main Street 1234}
     User name: ${4:$TM_FULLNAME}

-You can also nest tab stops within place holders.
+And you can nest place holders within other place holders too:

 ::